Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

   <img src="./Archive/images/3.%20Readme_images/image01.png" alt="Image 1">
 </p>

-<p align="center">Figure 1.
-During SHG, a nonlinear crystal like KTP converts a 1064 nm red laser (Fundamental Wave) into 532 nm green laser (Second Harmonic Wave), effectively doubling the frequency of the original beam through a nonlinear optical process.</p>
+<p align="center"> <strong>Figure 1.</strong> During SHG, a nonlinear crystal like KTP converts a 1064 nm red laser (Fundamental Wave) into 532 nm green laser (Second Harmonic Wave), effectively doubling the frequency of the original beam through a nonlinear optical process.</p>

 # 3. Thermal Challenge in SHG
 As the SHG process occurs, some of the input energy is not perfectly converted into the desired higher-frequency photons.
 Instead, a portion of this energy is lost as heat within the nonlinear crystal or medium.
 The dissipated heat within the nonlinear crystal reduces efficiency by causing thermal dephasing, which disrupts phase matching.
 This temperature increase can also lead to crystal damage, further lowering the conversion efficiency and output power.